In this post, you will see

 You need one skein of super bulky yarn to make the mittens.

-This snow mountain mittens pattern will knit up quick and the finished mitts will definitely keep your hands warm in the snow!
+This snow mountain mittens pattern will knit up quickly and the finished mitts will definitely keep your hands warm in the snow!

-This project uses around one skein of super bulky yarn in total - with two colours.
+This project uses around one skein of super bulky yarn in total - with two colors.

-This fingerless mittens pattern will knit up quick and the finished mitts will definitely keep your hands warm.
+This fingerless mittens pattern will knit up quickly and the finished mitts will definitely keep your hands warm.